Matt Hodgson (basketball): Brisbane Bullets (2018–2021)

 On 27 April 2018, Hodgson signed a one-year contract with the Brisbane Bullets.
 In September 2018, he suffered a calf injury while playing for the Australian Boomers, which ruled him out for three to four weeks.
 In 2018–19, Hodgson had a league-leading 63% field goal percentage, averaged 9.6 points and 6.1 rebounds per game, and ranking sixth in the league for blocked shots.

 On 29 March 2019, Hodgson re-signed with the Bullets on a two-year deal.
 In 2019–20, he averaged 10.3 points and 6.4 rebounds per game and had six double doubles.

 Following the 2019–20 season, Hodgson initially chose to explore European playing options, before deciding to play another NBL season with the Bullets.
 In 2020, he played for the South West Metro Pirates of the Queensland State League (QSL).

 On 7 March 2021, Hodgson scored a career-high 24 points in the Bullets' 96–88 win over Melbourne United.
 He averaged 10.1 points, 6.9 rebounds, and 1.3 blocks per game during the 2020–21 season.

+Ipswich Force, Perth Wildcats and TaiwanBeer HeroBears (2021–2023)

-For the 2021 NBL1 North season, Hodgson joined the Ipswich Force.
+Hodgson joined the Ipswich Force of the NBL1 North for the 2021 season.

-Perth Wildcats (2021–2022)

-On 15 October 2021, Hodgson signed with the Perth Wildcats for the 2021–22 NBL season.
+Hodgson had ambitions to go to Europe for the 2021–22 season and had some interest, but his wife was heavily pregnant at the time, so he ultimately decided to stay in Australia, signing quite late in the pre-season.
+On 15 October 2021, he signed with the Perth Wildcats for the 2021–22 NBL season.

-TaiwanBeer HeroBears (2022)
+In July 2022, Hodgson re-joined the Ipswich Force.

 On 2 September 2022, Hodgson signed with the TaiwanBeer HeroBears of the T1 League.
 He played two games before being released on 26 November 2022 due to a calf injury.

+Hodgson re-joined the Ipswich Force for the 2023 NBL1 North season.
+He helped the Force reach the grand final series, where they defeated the Gold Coast Rollers 2–1 to win the championship.

+Southern Districts Spartans (2025–present)

+Following the 2023 NBL1 season, Hodgson decided to take a break from basketball to focus on his family and explore different career opportunities.
+A challenging season with the Perth Wildcats, coupled with an unsuccessful stint in Taiwan, left him feeling disillusioned with the game.
+He returned to basketball in 2025, joining the Southern Districts Spartans of the NBL1 North.
+He helped the Spartans win the NBL1 North championship.

+Personal life

+Hodgson and his wife Cashaana have a daughter.